for-alisia/skeleton/README.md

 # BABEL, WEBPACK, ESLINT - how to configure

+---

 ## Babel

 Let's add Babel to the project.
-Babel allows us to use the lates ES syntax - it will transpile our code for browsers that do not support new features
+Babel allows us to use the latest ES syntax - it will transpile our code for browsers that do not support new features.
+The official docs can be found [here](https://babeljs.io/docs/en/).

 1. We need to create package.json.
 In your terminal: